 Patrick is not happy that it's time for his nap.

 An example of not used as an adverb is in the phrase "not happy," which means unhappy.

-Origin: , alteration of naught, nought; see naught.
-Usage Note: Care should be taken with the placement of not and other negatives in a sentence in order to avoid ambiguity.
-All elephants are not friendly could be taken to mean either “All elephants are unfriendly” or “Not all elephants are friendly.”
-Similarly, the sentence Kim didn't sleep until noon could mean either “Kim went to sleep at noon” or “Kim got up before noon.” • In formal writing, each part of the not only . . . but also construction should be followed with an element of the same grammatical type.
-Instead of She not only bought a new car but also a new lawnmower, one should write She bought not only a new car but also a new lawnmower; in the second version, both not only and but also are followed by noun phrases.
-Omitting the also tends to intensify the second part of the construction so that it no longer functions merely as a supplement to the first part: She is not only smart but brilliant.
-He not only wanted the diamond but wanted it desperately.
+Usage Note: The positioning of not and other negatives in a sentence is important to avoid ambiguity.
+The sentence All classes are not open to enrollment could be taken to mean either “All classes are closed to enrollment” or “Not all classes are open to enrollment.”
+Similarly, the sentence Kim didn't sleep until noon could mean either “Kim went to sleep at noon” or “Kim got up before noon.” • Not only and but also are usually classified as correlative conjunctions.
+They add emphasis to each part of the construction and suggest that the second part is particularly unexpected or surprising.
+As with both … and and other correlatives, parallelism requires that each conjunction be followed by a construction of the same grammatical type.
+Thus, She not only bought a new car but also a new lawnmower displays faulty parallelism, where She bought not only a new car but also a new lawnmower does not, because both not only and but also are followed by noun phrases.
 See Usage Note at only.

 - Perhaps I don't understand things, but Austria never has wished, and does not wish, for war.